Saredo Inquiry: The role of Il Mattino

 The Neapolitan newspaper Il Mattino of Edoardo Scarfoglio, acted as the mouthpiece of mayor Summonte, Casale and their men and blasted the inquiry.
 Scarfoglio had close friends among the "high Camorra" politicians, which paid for his yacht with a permanent crew of eleven.
-The director of Il Mattino launched frenzied attacks against Saredo, who was described as an evil eye, and the inquiry was compared to a pestilential disease.
-The inquiry revealed that Scarfoglio had received 10,000 lire from the tramway company.
+According to La Propaganda, Naples was ruled by the Casale-Summonte-Scarfoglio triad; the tip of a corrupt iceberg of officials, politicians and administrators.
+The director of Il Mattino launched frenzied attacks against the socialist newspaper and Saredo, who was described as an evil eye, and the inquiry was compared to a pestilential disease.
+The Saredo inquiry confirmed the corruption and revealed that Scarfoglio had received 10,000 lire from the Belgian tramway company.